Creating career change

 Finding a mentor through your current contacts, or through networking, can also be helpful to get a new job, or a promotion.
 More senior personnel in your industry can identify the key attributes you need to add to your CV or help you navigate the politics of your industry.

 Keep the big picture in mind when applying for a new job.
 Whilst you may put your complete heart and soul into every application, remain pragmatic.
-Job applications are a numbers game, so be pragmatic.
+Job applications are a numbers game, so play the long game.
 Employers have a wealth of applicants for every available position, so if you are not the final candidate, continue the process.
 If feedback is available then ask for it.
 It will help you note if your applications need to be reframed to highlight particular skills, or they had a particular type of candidate in mind.

 Do yourself a favour and commit to applying for 30 or more jobs.
 This way you can focus on job search as a process and a project, improving each application as you go.
 Eventually you will be successful.